Fatumayattani/OrionBridge/README.md

-### Obtaining cycles

-To deploy to the mainnet, you will need cycles, the currency used to pay gas fees on ICP.
-To obtain cycles during HackMIT:

 - Request a coupon code from the ICP HUB team on Discord in the HackMIT channel.
 - Go to [https://faucet.dfinity.org](https://faucet.dfinity.org).
 - Insert your coupon code and follow the on-screen instructions to redeem.